MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-delete-dsr.md

 \** Each of these resources contains “Created By” and “Modified By” records that include personal data.
 For security reasons, these records will be retained until the resource is deleted.

 \*** For environments that include a Common Data Service (CDS) for Apps database, environment permissions (that is, which users are assigned to the Environment Maker and Admin roles) are stored as records in that database.
-For guidance on how to respond to DSRs for users of CDS for Apps, see [Executing DSRs against Common Data Service Customer Data](https://go.microsoft.com/fwlink/?linkid=872251).
+For guidance on how to respond to DSRs for users of CDS for Apps, see [Responding to Data Subject Rights (DSR) requests for Common Data Service for Apps customer data](common-data-service-gdpr-dsr-guide.md).

 For the data and resources that require manual review, PowerApps offers the following experiences to reassign (if necessary) or delete personal data for a specific user: